ClaperCo/docs/introduction/getting-started.md

 The Cloud version is the easiest way to use Claper.
 You don't need to install anything, just create an account and start using it.

-When ou create a presentation, you have to choose between different tiers:
+When ou create an event, you have to choose between different tiers:

 - **Small**: Free, limited to 25 attendees and a maximum file size of 5MB.